Features

-There are many ways to find, filter and view information in Culture Atlas.
-To start, find the bottom Navigation Bar, which displays a set of icons to access our content.
+The above image explains our interface, but it also shows on of our four explore modes: Globe View.
+There are many ways to find, filter, and view information in Culture Atlas.
+To start find the bottom navigation bar, which displays a set of icons including the four views of our virtual planet.

 Map View